 The real culprit behind the toenail fungal infection is ‘dermatophyte,’ a common term for a fungus group.
-These microscopic organisms require keratin along with a warm and humid place to thrive, that’s why toenails are targeted rather than the other body parts.
+These microscopic organisms require keratin and a warm and humid place to thrive.
+That’s why toenails are targeted rather than the other body parts.

 Apple Cider Vinegar and Baking Soda for Toenail Fungus

 Does baking soda and vinegar kill toenail fungus?
 The answer is ‘Yes.’
 This is all possible thanks to the antifungal activity of baking soda and apple cider vinegar.
 Plus, baking soda neutralizes toenails’ foul odor as well.
 You can easily eradicate toenail fungus by soaking feet in baking soda and vinegar.

 - 1 Cup of Apple Cider Vinegar (ACV)

 - A Bucket